Skip to content

 systemctl start systemd-timesyncd.service

-Configure max file size of the journal
+Configure the max file size of the journal

 sed -i "s/#SystemMaxFileSize.*/SystemMaxFileSize=512M/g" /etc/systemd/journald.conf

-Configure the maximum number of files open and the maximum number of processes
+Configure the maximum number of files open and the maximum number of processes.

 echo "* hard nofile 65536" >> /etc/security/limits.conf